Ski Gear Review ATOMIC | Edited by Takeshi Kodama

 Touring: ★★★★★

-Location (slope, course, ski resort, mountain range, etc.): General backcountry
+Location (slope, course, ski resort, mountain area, etc.): All aspects of backcountry

 Conditions: Powder, wet snow, crust, etc.